Keyfactor/ejbca-ce/modules/README.txt

   This directory holds (/will hold) common libraries and meta-data used by the different modules. build.xml
-  Contains all the targets that are of concern to the one installing/upgrading/testing EJBCA. test.xmli
+  Contains all the targets that are of concern to the one installing/upgrading/testing EJBCA. src/
-  Still contains all the main test targets for EJBCA.
-src/
-  Still contains the main source-code of EJBCA and meta-data used for deployment.
+  Still contains the main source-code of EJBCA and some meta-data used for deployment.

 Creating a new module
 ---------------------